hexchat/documentation/faq.rst

 How do I autoconnect and join a channel when HexChat loads?
 -----------------------------------------------------------

-In the Network list select the Network you want to auto-connect to and click Edit and turn ON the "Auto connect to this network at startup" checkbox.
+In the Network List, select the network to which you would like to automatically connect to at startup, click the "Edit..." button, and then tick the checkbox for "Connect to this network automatically".

-List channels in the favorites list to join them on connect.
+To automatically join channels for this network upon connecting, select the "Autojoin channels" tab in this same window and add your desired channels here.
+You can also add a currently joined channel by right-clicking its name in the channel switcher and by toggling "Autojoin" on.

 How do I get Hexchat to reconnect after my computer wakes up from being in sleep/hibernate mode?
 ------------------------------------------------------------------------------------------------